 High School course approvals

-Father Deacon Eugene McGuirk has been married for over 30 years and is the father of 4 children who have been home schooled through Seton, starting in 1995.
-His two oldest children have now graduated from college, one from Christendom College, the next from the University of North Carolina at Wilmington.
+Father Deacon Eugene McGuirk has been married for nearly 40 years and is the father of 4 children who have been home schooled through Seton, starting in 1995.
+His three oldest children have now graduated from college, one from Christendom College, the next from the University of North Carolina at Wilmington, and the third from the University of Virginia.
+His youngest son is now a student at the University of Dallas.
 Deacon McGuirk was ordained in 1988.
 Deacon Gene earned his BA from Queens College, NY, an MA from the University of California at Santa Barbara, and an MBA from Adelphi University of NY.
-He is currently working towards an MA in Theology from the Franciscan University of Steubenville.
-Before coming to Seton he worked in medical research, business and taught at the middle school and college levels.
-Mr. McGuirk takes academic counseling questions by phoneand e-mail for Accounting, Chemistry, Economics, and Logic.
+He has teaching credentials in New York, California, and North Carolina.
+He also has earned over 20 credits towards an MA in Theology from the Franciscan University of Steubenville.
+Before coming to Seton he worked in medical research, business, and taught at the middle school and college levels.
+Deacon McGuirk takes academic counseling questions by phone and e-mail for Accounting and Logic.

 High School History, Government, current politics, Home Schooling in general

 Mr. Clark, a Who’s Who historian, majored in history at John Carroll University and the University of Alaska before serving two tours of duty as a Green Beret Captain in U.S. Special Forces.
 Since his return from military service, he has taught or supervised almost every level of academic and vocational education.
 He has also been a radio talk show host, as well as a consultant and speaker for a variety of historical and political organizations.
 A home schooling father of seven, Mr. Clark has been the Seton Historian since 1989.
 The author of four historical novels: The Custer Legacy, The Castro Conspiracy, The Blood-Red Flag, and Redcoats and Rebels.